-Fitzwilliam provides a free and confidential Counselling service for all undergraduate and postgraduate students registered at the College.
-Our College Counsellor is available for appointments during term via Skype or telephone, and in person, COVID restrictions permitting.
-Please email for an appointment: email@example.com
+Fitzwilliam provides a free and confidential counselling service for all undergraduate and postgraduate students registered at the College.
+Our College Counsellor, Phyllis Smith, is available for appointments during term online and in person, Covid restrictions permitting.

 Students have full access to the University Counselling Service (UCS), to whose funding the College contributes substantially.
 Counsellors are available Monday-Friday 9:00am-5:00pm throughout the year except for brief closures at Christmas and Easter.
 Hours may be reduced at certain times during the summer period.
 The UCS has BAME counsellors available upon request.
 The UCS also runs many groups and workshops and has a very useful self-help page.

 Your GP (General Practitioner) can offer advice on your mental as well as physical health.
 You are free to register with any GP but most Fitzwilliam students register at the practice closest to the College, the Huntingdon Road Surgery.

 If you need to seek this help overnight or at a weekend, call the NHS First Response Service by dialling 111.
 If appropriate, they will be able to guide you to out-of-hours support.

 The local NHS Trust (CPFT) provides a Psychological Wellbeing Service through which you can self-refer for a range of psychological therapies.

 The College Nurse will gladly talk to any student about these matters during her surgery hours.
 For her contact details, and more general information on health see https://www.fitz.cam.ac.uk/college-life/welfare/health.
 See also the University’s detailed guidance to various aspects of NHS provision: https://www.studentwellbeing.admin.cam.ac.uk/nhs-and-healthcare.